-Let’s say you’re telling your Google Home speaker to play a song on Spotify or discover today’s weather.
-The command only involves sending a very small piece of data across the network or through the cloud in a quick burst.
-Similarly, when you ask Alexa to turn on the kitchen lights, the Echo will briefly use the internet to send the request to the smart bulbs.
-The light bulbs will then quickly use the internet to receive the message.
-While your voice speaker is always connected to the internet, no additional data is needed until the next command is given to turn off or dim the lights.
+Let’s say you’re telling your Google Home speaker to tell you today’s weather.
+The command only involves sending and receiving a very small piece of data to the internet in a quick burst.
+Similarly, when you ask Alexa to turn on the kitchen lights, the Echo will briefly use your WiFi to send the request to the smart bulbs.
+The light bulbs will then quickly use your WiFi to receive the message.
+While your voice speaker is always connected to your WiFi, no additional data is needed until the next command is given to turn off or dim the lights.

 When you need to go smarter and full speed ahead…

-Our experts can check if your internet connection is adequate for the activities you’d like to run in your smart home.
-Whether or not you have fast internet, there are some things you can do to get the most out of that connection:
+Whether or not you have fast internet, there are some things you can do to get the most out of your WiFi connection: